express-validator/express-validator/README.md

 ####`errorFormatter`
 _function(param,msg,value)_

-The `errorFormatter` option can be used to specify a function that can be used to format the objects that populate the error array that is returned in `req.getValidationErrors()`.
+The `errorFormatter` option can be used to specify a function that can be used to format the objects that populate the error array that is returned in `req.validationErrors()`.
 It should return an `Object` that has `param`, `msg`, and `value` keys defined.

 ```javascript
 // In this example, the formParam value is going to get morphed into form body format useful for printing.